dimasmds/notes-app-serverless/README.md

 # Serverless Notes App

-A simple notes apps application using AWS Lambda and Serverless framework, for the capstone project of the Udacity Cloud Developer Nanodegree.
+A simple notes apps application using AWS Lambda and Serverless framework.

 ## Functionality of the application